Contrast-Security-OSS/docs/content/user/agent/java/rules/ConfigureAdvancedRules.md

 -->

 ## Getting Started
 The ```contrast.policy.overrides``` definition allows the end-user to apply custom rules in addition to the default Contrast rules without having to maintain & modify a copy of the default rules.
-This define lets the user specify a list of files containing properties/rules/propagators/sources/tag-lists custom rules to apply to their active policy.
+This definition lets the user specify a list of files containing properties/rules/propagators/sources/tag-lists custom rules to apply to an active policy.

 Example Syntax:
 ```